for decorative images

 • Apply 303 protectant.
 Once a year, apply a coat of 303 protectant to fortify your kayak against harmful UV deterioration.

 Choose the right storage space for your kayak(s).
 Obviously, the length of your kayak will dictate the size of the storage unit you’ll need.
-Don’t neglect to factor in the vertical space - many units have high ceilings.
-While purists will argue that your kayak should only be stored horizontally, if you do it properly, storing your kayak upright won’t harm it.
+Be sure to factor in the vertical space - many units have high ceilings.
+While purists will argue that your kayak should only be stored horizontally, storing it upright won't harm it if you do it properly.

-To store your kayak vertically, make sure the end supporting the weight is on a foam block or padded surface instead of the hard floor.
-Lean your kayak against the wall to take some of the pressure off and rotate it periodically.
+To store your kayak vertically, ensure the end supporting the weight is on a foam block or padded surface instead of the hard floor.
+Lean your kayak against the wall to remove some pressure and rotate it periodically.
 You can also purchase a vertical rack to hold your kayak securely.

-If you’re storing multiple kayaks or using your storage unit for items other than your kayak, a kayak rack may be a good solution.
+A kayak rack may be a good solution if you’re storing multiple kayaks or using your storage unit for items other than your kayak.
 Racks keep your kayak safely stored above the ground and free up space for other items.

-You can purchase a prefab rack or build one yourself – there are plenty of how to videos available.
+You can purchase a prefab rack or build one yourself—there are plenty of how-to videos available.
 When storing your kayak horizontally, store it with the deck down.
 This preserves the hull shape and limits warping.
-Use padding to cushion the bottom and, if using a rack, have the supports about 30% in from either end.
+Use padding to cushion the bottom, and if using a rack, have the supports about 30% in from either end of your boat.

 Why Indoor Canoe Storage